 3. How are Dark Circles and Tear Troughs Different?

-If you’ve noticed dark circles since a young age, they may stem from inherent pigmentation issues.
+If you've noticed darkness since a young age, they may stem from inherent pigmentation issues.
 Toning lasers and similar treatments can enhance pigmentation.

 Shadows beneath the eyes contribute to the appearance of dark circles.
 Fat relocation or lower eyelid surgery may be necessary, especially if a shadow is caused by darkening.
 Often, a combination of procedures is required due to the multifaceted nature of dark circle causes.